|Good reasons to file Chapter 13 Bankruptcy

 In a Chapter 13 bankruptcy you can spread out your vehicle payments or other secured debt payments (e.g., secured furniture, computer, jewelry, tires, etc.) over the life of your 3 to 5 year Chapter 13 payment plan.
 The interest rate can be reduced to a lower rate if you have a high rate of interest.
 Further, if you are behind on your secured debt payments, any arrearages can be paid through the Chapter 13 plan, which would allow you to get current with your payments.

-7. Other good reasons to consider filing Chapter 13 Bankruptcy besides the ones described above.
 Some people utilize Chapter 13 bankruptcy as a tool to get protected from the creditors temporarily.
-Once that person gets his/her business or financial situation in order and no longer needs the protection of bankruptcy, he/she voluntarily dismisses the case.
+Once that person gets his/her financial situation or business (referring to sole proprietorships, self-employed, or independent contractors) in order and no longer needs the protection of bankruptcy, then he/she can have the bankruptcy lawyer voluntarily dismiss the case.
+The debtor has an almost absolute right to have his or her case dismissed in Chapter 13 bankruptcy.
+This is not true in Chapter 7 bankruptcy.

 |Benefits of Chapter 13 bankruptcy: